Ferentari: Population

-The population of the neighbourhood is around 90,000.
+The population of the neighbourhood is around 90,000, most of whom are of Romani descent.
 It has been assigned the lowest quota on local taxes (at the beginning of Calea Ferentarilor: B zone, the middle area: C zone, the rest: D zone).

 Crime

-It has a bad reputation—as being the worst borough in Bucharest as the base of drug dealers, prostitution, and mob operations in Bucharest.
+It has a bad reputation—as being the worst borough in Bucharest, and the base of drug dealers, prostitution, and mob operations in Bucharest.
 This is confirmed by the arrests of the Cămătaru mob clan, and police raids done in the Zabrăuți section of the borough after some drug-related incidents.
 As such, it is the center of drug dealing in Bucharest (for example, 45 dealers have been arrested in one police action) and has been the stage of a riot, a unique event in a city with very low crime rate.

 However, Ferentari has a lower crime rate in terms of burglaries in relation to much of the city—possibly because of the poverty in the area.
 Areas such as Vadul Nou, Zăbrăuți, Prelungirea Ferentari, La Maici are notorious for squatting, and resorting to violence when they are served with eviction notices.
 Furthermore, when questioned about adequate responses to evictions, or to the police severing illegal connections to the mains, inhabitants of the neighbourhood consider violence as their main weapon, according to a sociological study by SNSPA.

 In the said areas, the same article quotes that 84% of the inhabitants tap into the city's electricity grid, and 64% of the inhabitants have no access to sewage, because of their status as squatters, and their inability to sign contracts with the city.
 As such, the areas developed informal networks stealing power, water and even cable TV signal directly from the mains.
 An incident linked with disconnecting illegally connected electricity users sparked the revolt of 2006.

-However, the bad situation is not limited to the areas above.
-Other areas, such as the Ferentari Avenue and Sălaj Road, are comparable in terms of both development and safety ratings with the rest of the city.

 Transport

 The area is served by the public transport (tramway and buses).
-Calea Ferentarilor prolonged by Prelungirea Ferentarilor is designed to be the connection of Bucharest to the Bucharest–Giurgiu highway.
+Calea Ferentarilor prolonged by Prelungirea Ferentarilor is designed to be the connection of Bucharest to the Bucharest–Giurgiu national road.